aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

           Value: InstanceImport
 ```

 4. Save the template file.
-Update the stack again with the updated `resource-import-challenge.yaml` template, which has no parameters section and the instance resource definition.
-This will remove the instance from the stack but will not delete it because of `DeletionPolicy` set to `Retain`.
+Update the stack again with the updated `resource-import-challenge.yaml` template, which now has no parameters section, and no instance resource definition.
+This action will remove the instance from the stack, but will not delete it because you previously described and applied the `DeletionPolicy` attribute set to `Retain`.
 5. After this stack update, add the two removed code blocks from Step 3 back to the `resource-import-challenge.yaml` template, and save it.
 6. Select the stack named `resource-import-challenge` and from **Stack actions**, choose **Import resources into stack.**
 7. Read the **Import Overview** and choose **Next.**